mgland/iutest/README.md

+[logo]: ./iutest/icons/iutest.svg "IUTest Logo"

 # ![logo]
 IUTest
 "IUTest" stands for "Interactive UnitTest", it is an interactive python unit-test runner that aims to support various unit-test frameworks like
 [nose2](https://pypi.org/project/nose2/), [pytest](https://pypi.org/project/pytest/), etc.

-In Chinese it is called "[You Tiao](https://en.wikipedia.org/wiki/Youtiao)", which is Chinese fried breadstick typically for breakfast :)
+It has a pretty yummy Chinese name "[油条](https://en.wikipedia.org/wiki/Youtiao)", which is Chinese fried breadstick typically for breakfast :)

-[logo]: ./icons/iutest.svg "IUTest Logo"

 ### To install IUTest